-There will be mounting demand for residential development in the Town of Vermont as the population of Dane County continues to grow.
+- 1. There will be mounting demand for residential development in the Town of Vermont as the population of Dane County continues to grow.
 This increased demand will come from expansion in the nearby villages of Black Earth, Mt.
-Horeb, and Blue Mounds along with continuing residential and commercial growth to the east in the towns of Cross Plains and Middleton, as well as the cities of Middleton and Madison.
+Horeb, and Blue Mounds along with continuing residential and commercial growth to the east in the towns of Cross Plains and Middleton, as well as the cities of Middleton and Madison. - 2.
+The population and the number of housing units in the Town will continue to grow roughly

-- 2. The population and the number of housing units in the Town will continue to grow roughly as they have over the past 25 years: by about ten residents and four to five homes per year. - 3.
-Larger economic trends such as increasing costs for energy and transportation may temper the increased demand for residential development and may influence the demographic makeup of the Town.
+6 Approved 2/14/2011 6 Revisions Approved 7/10/2017 as they have over the past 25 years: by about ten residents and four to five homes per year.

+- 3. Larger economic trends such as increasing costs for energy and transportation may temper the increased demand for residential development and may influence the demographic makeup of the Town.
 Changes in the agricultural economy may also affect the value of land in the Town for agricultural use as opposed to residential development. - 4.
 Residents of the Town of Vermont will continue to strongly support preserving and protecting the scenic beauty, the quality of the environment and a diversity of agricultural opportunities. - 5.
 Major transportation corridors will continue to be Highway 18-151 to the south through Mt.
-Horeb; Highway 14 (and a potential commuter rail line) to the north through Black Earth; Highway 78 between Black Earth and Mt.
+Horeb; Highway 14 to the north through Black Earth; Highway 78 between Black Earth and Mt.
 Horeb, and Mineral Point Road and County J into the center of the town from the east. - 6.
-Rapid technological changes may continue to support more work at home.
+Continued technological changes will enable more residents to work and start new businesses from home. .